jeffh/jquery.blank/README.markdown

 Documentation
 =============

-Only on function is added.
+Only one function is added.

 `jQuery.fn.blank([default_text[, options]]);`